kaungkhantcoder/kaungkhantcoder/README.md

 ###

 <p align="left">
 <h3>I'm passionate about building intelligent systems, including deep learning models.
-I am an absolute beginner, by the way.</h3>- 📚 I'm currently learning Backend Development<br>- ⚡ I'm a self-taught learner of new technologies
+I am an absolute beginner, by the way.</h3>- 📚 I'm currently learning Backend Development and Machine Learning.<br>- ⚡ I'm a self-taught learner of new technologies
 </p>

 ###